ciscoheat/superforms-web/src/routes/api/+page.md

 }
 ```

-Use the `empty` option to set the field to `null` or `undefined` if the value is falsy, Which includes the number zero, unless `emptyIfZero` is set to `false`.
-The reverse, `zeroIfEmpty`, sets the field to zero if the string value of the proxy is empty.
+Use the `empty` option to set the field to some of the defined values.
+Use `initiallyEmptyIfZero` to set the field to empty if the initial value is zero, to show the placeholder text, usually in combination with the `empty` option being set to `'zero'`.

 ### numberProxy(form, fieldName, options?)